Teaching kids to spot ‘weaponized incompetence’ before it becomes a habit

 Table of Contents

-What began as a casual TikTok clip with 9.8 million views—Mom Shelbie Huffman gently confronting her son Calvin about putting his bowl in the dishwasher—rapidly turned into a thoughtful exploration of childhood responsibility.
-As Huffman pointed out, Calvin didn’t need step-by-step instructions for a task he’s clearly capable of—it was a teachable moment about avoiding “weaponized incompetence,” a concept gaining traction online.
+What began as a casual TikTok clip with almost 10 million views—Mom Shelbie Huffman gently confronting her son about putting his bowl in the dishwasher—rapidly turned into a thoughtful exploration of childhood responsibility.

-Naming behaviors gives them a framework to understand cause and effect, making abstract concepts like responsibility concrete.
-For example, asking a child to help set the table or complete a small task after missing a step teaches both accountability and the practical consequences of their actions.
+Small moments — like asking a child to reset the table when they’ve forgotten a fork — become opportunities to learn cause and effect.
 Over time, these consistent lessons build resilience, empathy, and a sense of competence that extends beyond childhood.

 Chores as cognitive and social stepping stones